 The second line of the accompanying table provides information about hypothetical account values and hypothetical expenses based on the actual expense ratio and an assumed rate of return of 5% per year before expenses, which is not the actual return.
 The hypothetical account values and expenses may not be used to estimate the actual ending account balance or expenses you paid for the period.
 You may use this information to compare the ongoing costs of investing in the Fund and other funds.
 To do so, compare this 5% hypothetical example with the 5% hypothetical examples that appear in the shareholder reports of the other funds.
-If any fund is a shareholder of any Underlying Funds, such fund indirectly bears its proportional share of the expenses of the Underlying Funds in addition to the direct expenses as presented in the table.
-These fees and expenses are not included in the annualized expense ratio used to calculate the expense estimate in the table below.
+If any fund is a shareholder of any Underlying Funds, such fund indirectly bears its proportional share of the expenses are not included in the annualized expense ratio used to calculate the expense estimate in the table below.